app-sre/deployment-validation-operator/README.md

 ## Description

 The Deployment Validation Operator (DVO) checks deployments and other resources against a curated collection of best practices.

 These best practices focus mainly on ensuring that the applications are fault-tolerant.

 DVO will only monitor Kubernetes resources and will not modify them in any way.
-Instead, it will report failed validations via Prometheus, which will allow users of this operator to create alerts based on its results.
+As an operator it is a continuously running version of the static analysis tool Kube-linter [https://github.com/stackrox/kube-linter].
+It will report failed validations via Prometheus, which will allow users of this operator to create alerts based on its results.
 All the metrics are gauges that will report `1` if the best-practice has failed.
 The metric will always have three parameters: `name`, `namespace` and `kind`.

 This operator doesn't define any CRDs at the moment.
 It has been bootstrapped with `operator-sdk` making it possible to add a CRD in the future if required.